CTSRD-CHERI/TestRIG/Add_Processor.md

 The other two files are responsible to guide the simulation.
 Since tinyriscv is simple, all that is needed is to put the next instruction at the instruction input port `rib_pc_data_i` and run the clock.
 The relevant signals are gathered by the `pipeline_monitor` as the instruction goes through the pipeline.
 The signals are used to fill the fields of each execution trace packet.

-One of the requirements of the simulation is to set all register file to zero before starting the verification.
+One of the requirements of the simulation is to set all of the register file to zero before starting the verification.

 ```python
     for reg in dut.u_regs.regs: